 What Are The Variations of an MVP?

-Now that we know the importance and qualities of a minimum viable product let’s consider the development process of what comes after an MVP.
+Now that we know the importance and qualities of a minimum viable product, next, we need to consider the development process of what comes after an MVP.

 Minimal Marketable Product or Minimal Sellable Product (MMP/ MSP)

-Minimum Lovable Product or Minimal Delightful Product (MLP/MDP)
+Minimum Lovable Product or Minimum Delightful Product (MLP/MDP)